-O'Neil Hamilton is a Visiting Fellow at Stimson and the Regional Coordinator for the implementation of United Nations Security Council Resolution 1540 in the Caribbean Community (CARICOM) member states.
-He has served the CARICOM Secretariat and the Government of Jamaica, and advised senior government and security officials in CARICOM member states, in a range of capacities aimed at advancing the strategic security interests of the Caribbean as well as in building necessary related capacity.
+O’Neil Hamilton is a Nonresident Fellow with the Partnerships in Proliferation Prevention program at Stimson.
+He is the Regional Coordinator for the implementation of United Nations Security Council Resolution 1540 in the Caribbean Community (CARICOM) Member States and the Caribbean Focal Point for the United Nations Counter-terrorism Executive Directorate (CTED).
+An experienced security policy professional and diplomat, he has served the CARICOM Secretariat and the Government of Jamaica in several capacities, and has advised senior government and security officials in CARICOM Member States, in a range of areas related to disarmament, non-proliferation and regional security.

-He served as special advisor to CARICOM's Ministerial Subcommittee on Resource Mobilization for Crime and Security, advisor to the CARICOM Council of Ministers Responsible for National Security and Law Enforcement (CONSLE) and Special Advisor to Jamaica's Minister of National Security.
-Prior to and during the hosting of Cricket World Cup 2007, Hamilton coordinated the region's security diplomacy effort on behalf of CARICOM and was seconded to CARICOM's Ad Hoc Committee on Security for CWC 2007, in which capacity he advised the Ministers of National Security of Barbados and the Republic of Trinidad and Tobago, in addition to Jamaica.
-He also coordinated CARICOM's International Security Support and Advisory Group (ISAG) which was responsible for sourcing technical assistance from the international community in support of CARICOM's security preparations.
+Mr. Hamilton has previously served as Special Advisor to CARICOM’s Ministerial Subcommittee on Resource Mobilization for Crime and Security, advisor to the CARICOM Council of Ministers Responsible for National Security and Law Enforcement (CONSLE) and Special Advisor to Jamaica’s Minister of National Security.
+Prior to and during the hosting of Cricket World Cup 2007, he coordinated the region’s security-diplomacy and was seconded to CARICOM’s Ad Hoc Committee on Security, in which capacity he advised the Ministers of National Security of Barbados and the Republic of Trinidad and Tobago.

-During his tour at the Embassy of Jamaica in Washington, Mr. Hamilton also served as his government's representative to the 5th Evaluation Round of the Multilateral Evaluation Mechanism (MEM) of the Inter-American Drug Abuse Control Commission (CICAD) and has represented CARICOM and the Jamaican government in several capacities at a range of international fora.
+During his tour at the Embassy of Jamaica in Washington, Mr. Hamilton also served as the Jamaican government’s representative to the 5th Evaluation Round of the Multilateral Evaluation Mechanism (MEM) of the Inter-American Drug Abuse Control Commission (CICAD).